jpmrs1313/High-Throughput-Computing---Simple-job/README.md

-# High-Throughput-Computing---Simple-job
-In this repo you can find a set of files that will allow you to submit jobs to a HTC cluster

-This is an academic work where i have to split a powerfull task in small tasks to run them in parallel with other nodes.

-In this work i have to reduce the resolution of a mp4 video.
-This job is faster if we split the video and resizing the video in different machines in parallel.

-So i let the config of each task in this repo.

-The first task is split the video in three parts, after that are created 3 tasks to resize the video in 3 different machines and the last taks is the join of the resized parts
+# Parallel Video Resizing using HTC Cluster
+Welcome to this repository, where you will find all the necessary components to submit jobs to an HTC cluster and resize a video in parallel.
+This repository contains the configuration files and scripts to split a video into multiple parts, resize each part on separate machines, and finally join the resized parts back into a single video.

+This repository is part of an academic work, where the goal is to reduce the resolution of a video by dividing the task into smaller, parallelizable tasks.
+By doing so, we can take advantage of the computational power of multiple machines and speed up the process.

+The repository contains the scripts and configuration files needed to run each step of the process on the HTC cluster.
+Simply follow the instructions in the included files to submit the jobs and start the resizing process.

+By using this repository, you will be able to efficiently resize a video by taking advantage of the parallel processing capabilities of the HTC cluster.